lseculrich/Nebucom.github.io/source/about/index.markdown

 ---
 layout: page
-title: "about"
+title: "About Nebucom"
 date: 2014-01-22 10:56
-comments: true
+comments: false
 sharing: true
-footer: true
+footer: false
 ---
+To do: about of the project